-The privacy and confidentiality of the Sender’s personal and business data is very important to Access Finance .
-Below is a summary of how Access Finance collects, uses, communicates and discloses and makes use on the information gathered.
+The privacy and confidentiality of the Sender’s personal and business data are very important to Access Finance.
+Below is a summary of how Access Finance t/a Access Forex collects, uses, communicates and discloses, and makes use of the information gathered.
 Information will be collected by lawful and fair means and where appropriate, with the knowledge or consent of the Sender.
-Access Forex undertakes to protect personal and trade information by reasonable security safeguards against loss or theft, as well as unauthorised access, disclosure, copying, use and modification.
-Access Finance will make readily available to customers information about policies and practices relating to the management of personal and trade information.
+Access Forex undertakes to protect personal and trade information by reasonable security safeguards against loss or theft, as well as unauthorized access, disclosure, copying, use, and modification.
+Access Forex will make readily available to customers information about policies and practices relating to the management of personal and trade information.
 It is important to ensure trust by being transparent about how the Sender’s information is used.
-Access Finance is committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal trade information in protected and maintained.
-Data that is collected via the usage of the Service is stored in a secured data base.
-It is used for the sole purpose of providing for the Service by Access Finance .
+Access Forex is committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal trade information is protected and maintained.
+Data that is collected via the usage of the Service is stored in a secured database.
+It is used for the sole purpose of providing for the Service by Access Forex.

-Access Finance takes your privacy very seriously.
-Please read this Privacy notice carefully as it contains important information on who we are and how and why we collect, store, use and share your personal information.
+Access Forex takes your privacy very seriously.
+Please read this Privacy Notice carefully as it contains important information on who we are and how and why we collect, store, use, and share your personal information.
 It also explains your rights in relation to your personal information and how to contact us or supervisory authorities in the event you have a complaint.

 We respect and value the privacy of all of our customers and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.